django-cumulus/django-cumulus/docs/index.rst

 django-cumulus
 ==============

-The aim of django-cumulus is to provide an interface to Rackspace Cloud Files through Django.
+The aim of django-cumulus is to provide a set of tools to utilize Rackspace Cloud Files through Django.
 It currently includes a custom file storage class, CloudFilesStorage.

 Installation
 ************